Ethanan1/HTML-Basics-Long/documentation.md

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/1/edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
-- Headers:
+- Headers: text/html
-- Body:
+- Body: Showing the different components (Name, Description, Price, Categories)

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/1
 - Headers:
+  - content-type: application/x-www-form-urlencoded
-- Body:
+- Body: Showing the different components (Name, Description, Price, Categories)
+  - specific format we need to use on exam (this is not it)

 Response components:
-- Status code:
+- Status code: 302
+- Header:
+  - content-type: text/html
-- Headers:
+  - location: /products/:productId
-- Body:
+- Body: none

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/1/delete
 - Headers:
+  - content-type: application/x-www-form-urlencoded
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 302
 - Headers:
 - Body:

 ### Submit a new review for a product